gaelanlloyd/jekyll-recipes/_recipes/quiche-lorraine.md

 - Bake the crusts for 5 minutes until lightly browned.
 - Cool the crusts on a wire rack.
 - Very thinly slice one green onion stalk.
-- Whisk together:
+- Whisk in the mixing bowl:
   - Eggs
+- Add and whisk in:
   - Whipping cream
   - Half and half
   - Flour (2 tbsp)
   - Salt and pepper
   - Nutmeg
+- Into each crust, add:
+  - 1 full pack of bacon bits
+  - Cheese
-- Place bacon, cheese, and some green onion in the pie crust.
+  - Some green onion
 - Gently pour batter into pie crust.
 - Top with some green onion.
-- To prevent crust from burning, you can wrap it in a thin strip of aluminum foil.
+- Wrap the crust to prevent burning (aluminum foil or silicone crust protectors)
 - Bake for 50 min until quiche is lightly brown and set in middle.